CCurl/BoardForth/README.md

         - Add a 'X("NEWOP", NEWOP, code) \' to the BASE_OPCODES list in defs.h.
         - If the code is more involved, define a function and call that.
     - The development process I use is as follows:
-        - Deploy the VM as above.
+        - Deploy BoardForth as above.
         - Open up Serial Monitor or PuTTY on that COM port.
         - Interactively code as usual, including defining new words as appropriate.
         - When I know what I want to keep, I update SOURCE_USER with any new code.